fabohax/fornjot/README.md

-# XRIO Kernel
+# xrio Kernel

-**XRIO** (Xtensible Rust Infrastructure for Objectification) is a geometry kernel for CAD and modeling systems, written in Rust and originally forked from [Fornjot](https://github.com/hannobraun/fornjot).
-XRIO builds on Fornjot's solid B-Rep foundation and takes it further by aiming at extensible, programmatic, and web-oriented applications.
+**xrio** (Xtensible Rust Infrastructure for Objectification) is a geometry kernel for CAD and modeling systems, written in Rust and originally forked from [Fornjot](https://github.com/hannobraun/fornjot). xrio builds on Fornjot's solid B-Rep foundation and takes it further by aiming at extensible, programmatic, and web-oriented applications.

 ---

 ## Project Scope

-XRIO continues Fornjot’s mission of creating a reliable and modular boundary representation (B-Rep) CAD kernel, while introducing:
+xrio continues Fornjot’s mission of creating a reliable and modular boundary representation (B-Rep) CAD kernel, while introducing:

 - Broader interoperability across 3D ecosystems (CAD, GIS, XR, fabrication)
 - WebAssembly compatibility for browser-native CAD workflows